fhightower-tc/fhightower-tc.gitlab.io/content/post/playbooks/Repeat_Until_Success.md

 * Wait until a condition is true before proceeding
 * Attempt an action until the action is successful

+You can read more about how this app works at [https://pb-constructs.hightower.space/playbooks/constructs/try_until_complete](https://pb-constructs.hightower.space/playbooks/constructs/try_until_complete).

 ## Documentation

 ### Triggers